-Since 2013 the number of Mediterranean crossings to southern Europe (especially Italy) by migrants and refugees from many countries in Africa and the Middle East has swelled dramatically, as has the number of drownings and other deaths at sea as the smugglers’ over-crowded and un-seaworthy boats have sunk or otherwise failed.
-With respect to the Africans, the crisis has flowed largely from the collapse of the Libyan state into civil war, the resulting inability of Libya to police its coastline against emigration, and thus the growth of a vast and brutal smuggling industry within Libya — whose participants commonly beat, starve, enslave, rob and rape the African migrants, and often extort them for ransom, before dispatching them across the water.
-(Since mid-2015, many Eritreans have chosen to avoid the Libyan perils by instead sailing to Italy from Alexandria, Egypt, even though the sea voyage is protracted and thus materially more dangerous than the shorter sea route from Libya.)
+Beginning in 2013 the number of Mediterranean crossings to southern Europe (especially Italy) by migrants and refugees from many countries in Africa and the Middle East swelled dramatically, as did the number of drownings and other deaths at sea as the smugglers’ over-crowded and un-seaworthy boats sank or otherwise failed.
 A December 2016 report by an EU military task force stated that the smugglers had come to tow motorless boats out to sea and set them adrift to be rescued by others, without any hope of the boats reaching their destinations on their own power.
 The same report stated that Al Qaeda and other radical Islamist movements were profiting from the smuggling trade along that route.

 In one well-publicized incident in October 2013, more than 300 Eritreans drowned off the coast of the Italian island of Lampedusa, causing the Italian government and the European Union to adopt new policies and operations for sea rescues.
 Italy then succeeded in rescuing tens of thousands of refugees at sea.
 But its rescue and reception resources became severely strained; and after a year Italy passed the principal rescue operation to the European Union, which funded the operation only thinly and proved less aggressive than Italy both in patrolling the waters for vessels in distress and in apprehending the smugglers; and as a consequence, drownings continued.